 How does your organisation contribute to preventing suicide and supporting those affected by it?

 Suicide&Co’s main form of support is a Counselling Service that is free to access for anyone bereaved by suicide, over the age of 18 living in England and Wales, once they have passed the 6-month loss anniversary.
 Navigating suicide bereavement can be hard and we want to give those bereaved access to a safe space where they can work through this grief with trained counsellors.

 Alongside that we have a Helpline run by bereavement counsellors that is open Monday-Friday 9am-9pm and acts as a listening service for those bereaved by suicide.
 We have lots of information and resources on our website including a Help Hub to support those bereaved from day one.
 We strongly believe in the power of conversation and use a variety of initiatives, such as Our Conversation Guide, to spark discussions and encourage open dialogues around bereavement from suicide and mental health more generally.
 We are passionate about reversing the stigma of suicide and mental health issues and believe that our charity will lead to positive change individually and in society overall.

 What are your current priorities?

-We’re currently focused on building our audience and outreach program to raise awareness, as well as ramping up our fundraising efforts to in time be able to give out grants.
+We are currently focused on continuing to build our audience and outreach program to raise awareness of our services, as well as focusing on our fundraising efforts in order to continue to fund our Counselling Service.